Swapnaroop2001/Netflix-Clone/readme.md

   - RESTful APIs are created using **Express** to fetch show details, search for shows, update watchlists, and handle user operations.
   - The API supports fetching show data, including trailers, ratings, descriptions, and other relevant show details.
 - **Data Fetching**:
-  - Data is fetched from an external source (e.g., a movie database API or custom backend) and displayed on the frontend.
+  - Data is fetched from a custom backend that uses MongoDB and displayed on the frontend.
 This ensures that the latest shows and trailers are always available.

 ## Frontend